 In Alberta, there are currently six warranty providers that builders may partner with for your coverage:

 Talk to your builder about their warranty provider of choice and click the links above for more about each of them.

 Your first role is research.
 Get to know your potential builder’s record, including years in business and references.
-Also familiarize yourself with your warranty provider, key warranty dates, and steps to take if you ever need to make a claim.
+Familiarize yourself with your warranty provider, key warranty dates, and steps to take if you ever need to make a claim.

 Once your home is built, you’re responsible for basic maintenance and upkeep, such as cleaning out eavestroughs and changing furnace filters.
 You’re also responsible for maintaining appropriate grading with any new landscaping work.

 Builders are responsible for partnering with a warranty provider, becoming an authorized user of the online home registry, and entering all new construction projects into the registry.
 They are your primary point of contact during the construction of your home.
 They are also responsible for making sure the house is built to the standards set out in the Alberta Building Code.

 Warranty Providers are responsible for creating policies and responding to claims.

 Alberta’s New Home Buyer Protection Act mandates and regulates new home warranties in the province.
-The Government of Alberta ensures this legislation is complied with, while tracking warranties on new homes.
+The Government of Alberta ensures legislation is complied with and tracks warranties on new homes.
 Alberta Municipal Affairs provides tools to municipalities to ensure warranty coverage is in place before new construction permits are issued.
-Finally, the government enforces penalties against builders, warranty providers and others not complying with the Act—up to $100,000 for first offences and up to $500,000 for subsequent offences.
+The government enforces penalties against builders, warranty providers and others not complying with the Act—up to $100,000 for first offences and up to $500,000 for subsequent offences.